Sequoia PGP (2023)

 OpenPGP is used widely in the IT industry and by free and open source projects to verify the authenticity of software packages, and for encrypting and authenticating messages.
 The Sequoia PGP team is also designing and rebuilding a decentralized infrastructure (sequoia git) for verifying repositories, to improve software production security.

-The Sovereign Tech Fund support has been critical for Sequoia PGP’s team to continue their work.
+The Sovereign Tech Agency’s support has been critical for Sequoia PGP’s team to continue their work.
 For the future, Sequoia PGP seeks to diversify their funding by increasing individual donations; and by building up strategic partnerships with companies using Sequoia.

 Why is this important?